kongnorman/Perceptron-Model/README.md

-# Term Project Sample Repository
+# Term Project: Single Layer FeedForward Neural Networks

-Use this repository to structure your term project submission.

-There are three folders:
+There are three folders in this repository:
- - *bin*: where you put your code
+ - *bin*: Contains the source code.
- - *data*: where you put any data that you generate, or that your code relies on for validation of your results
- - *report*: where you put files related to your final report
+ - *data*: Contains all data related to this study.

- Each folder has its own README.md, where you can include extra documentation for the reader.
+ - *report*: Contains the formal report.